fmsaldicco/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-In order to perform this analysis, a new dataset is created, having an aggregation of the steps taken by each of the 5-minutes interval during the day.
+In order to perform this analysis, a new dataset is created, having an aggregation of the steps taken by each of the 5-minute intervals during the day.
 The aggregation function will be the *mean* in this case, as we want to have the average number of steps taken by increment:

 ```r